 In each unit, teachers ensure the key principles are referred to.
 These are: fair testing, identifying and classifying, observing changes over time, scientific research and enquiry and patterns and relationships.
 We also aim to grow children’s subject vocabulary through learning the definitions of key words in each lesson which children can continuously refer back to with the use of knowledge organisers.

-Most Science Knowledge Organisers will include the essential facts about the topic, usually laid out in easy-to-digest chunks; key vocabulary or technical terms and their meanings; images such as maps or diagrams and; famous quotations, if relevant.
-We will send the Knowledge Organiser home with the children at the start of each unit.
+Science knowledge organisers include essential facts about the topic, laid out in easy-to-digest chunks; key vocabulary or technical terms and their meanings; images such as maps or diagrams and; famous quotations, if relevant.
+Knowledge organisers are shared with parents via the school website at the start of each half-term.

 Children in the EYFS learn science through play and understanding the world around them.
 Pupils develop the knowledge, skills and understanding needed to make sense of the world around them.
 This learning is heightened through opportunities for pupils to understand and use technology, study organisms, people and objects in their natural environments and in real-life situations, and to undertake practical experiments and investigations, including working with a range of materials.